 “Great art has a connection to our subliminal and conscious nature, and we are inherently attracted to that subject or painting,” Medvedev said.
 “It’s not just a pretty picture.
 There’s a connection to mystery I find in all good art and it runs through all the masterpieces – an archetypal connection to our conscious.
 The subjects I seek have to have some element of that archetypal meaning.”

-Igor Medvedev’s works are eagerly collected throughout the world and he continues to travel to find inspiration.
-“Art is my purpose of life; it’s connected to my existence,” Medvedev said.
+Igor Medvedev’s works are eagerly collected throughout the world.
+“Art is my purpose of life; it’s connected to my existence,” Medvedev once said.
 “It is my discipline.
 I try to keep it going because it keeps me going.”